-Preston, a doctoral student focusing on infectious disease epidemiology at the Texas A&M School of Public Health, has gone on two research trips to Ecuador focused on researching and collecting data related to diarrheal disease.
+Preston, a doctoral student focusing on infectious disease epidemiology at the Texas A&M School of Public Health set to graduate with her doctorate this May, has gone on two research trips to Ecuador focused on researching and collecting data related to diarrheal disease.

 Diarrheal disease, though it sounds a little silly, is no joke.
 According to the World Health Organization, it is the second-leading cause of death in children under the age of five.
 It’s also a main cause of malnutrition for children under five in countries across the world.